 If you don’t have a car, the best way to get to Drøbak from Oslo is by bus.
 Number 500 departs from Oslo Bus Terminal near Oslo Central Station and arrives at Drøbak Brygge in about 40 to 50 minutes.
 A more convenient stop is by the church in Drøbak.
 From there, it’s just a two-minute walk to the main square.

-Julehuset – The Christmas House
+Julehuset: The Christmas House

 If you’re visiting Drøbak in winter, this is a must-see.
-The house is in the main square of Drøbak so it’s impossible to miss.
+The house is in the main square of Drøbak, so it’s impossible to miss.
 Go buy your Christmas decorations and some souvenirs, or just look around.
 And don’t forget to check out Santa’s post office!

 There are plenty of things to do to fill your day trip to Drøbak.
-As you walk down the alley that goes from Santa’s house to the port area, you’ll find an interesting street sign picturing Santa Claus running with his bag of presents.
+As you walk down the alley from Santa’s house to the port area, you’ll find an interesting street sign picturing Santa Claus running with his bag of presents.
 The sign is near Drøbak’s Tourist Office, where you can check out an exhibition of over 250,000 letters to Santa Claus sent from all over the world.

 You can spend the rest of your time enjoying the walk around the narrow alleys and checking out the colorful houses or stopping for lunch or a coffee break at one of the many restaurants, cafés, and bakeries.
 Check out also the Badeparken Drøbak and the Drøbak Church.